Expert Money Management Tips for Recently Divorced Women

 Tip #2: Don't make any large purchases.
 Talk about the pot calling the kettle black.
 Within a month of my divorce, I spent a large sum of money on two things: 1) I went on a cruise with some friends for a bachelorette party (the irony, I know!) and 2) I bought a new suite of bedroom furniture.
 Still, if I put my financial advisor hat on, I would highly encourage you to get used to your new life (and your new budget) before making any large purchases.

 Tip #3: Have a plan.
-Regardless of how much or how little money you have, it's important to have a written financial plan.
+Regardless of how much or how much money you have, it's important to have a written financial plan.
 A plan gives you control.
 It will help you to know when it's okay to make those large purchases so you don't have to feel anxious about spending the money.
 It will also help keep you on track to reaching your long-term goals.

 I hope that some of these tips will help make your transition from married to single a little easier.
 Do you have a tip that we missed?
 Please leave a comment.